About

 What will you find at TJDF ?

-If you would like to make a tax deductible gift, please use the donation form in the Support section of the website.
+If you would like to make a tax deductible gift, please address the check to The Junction Dance Festival and send to PO Box 605, Norwich, VT 05055, or use the Paypal button for online payment, in the Home page or Support section of the website.

 You can also contribute by volunteering your time.
 Please contact us at info@thejunctiondancefestival.org